2018.7~2019 News

 Induction Ceremony Held for the Specialized Academy for Cell Science of the Organization for Fundamental Research

-An induction ceremony for the Specialized Academy of Cell Science of the Organization for Fundamental Research (OFR) was held on the 25th of October, 2018, at the S2 building of Suzukakedai campus.
-In addition to Fumio Koyama, the Director of the OFR, and Yoshinori Ohsumi, the Head of the Academy, over 100 participants attended the event, including Academy inductees and students.
+An induction ceremony for the Specialized Academy of Cell Science of the Organization for Fundamental Research (CFR) was held on the 25th of October, 2018, at the S2 building of Suzukakedai campus.

-The event began with remarks from Director Koyama, who noted: “As a result of Prof. Ohsumi’s continued advocacy for fundamental research, this year we launched the OFR with the support of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
-While it’s difficult to anticipate how to spur innovation, the OFR is designed to provide early-career researchers with an opportunity to conduct focused study.
+The event began with remarks from Director Koyama, who noted: “As a result of Prof. Ohsumi’s continued advocacy for fundamental research, this year we launched the CFR with the support of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+While it’s difficult to anticipate how to spur innovation, the CFR is designed to provide early-career researchers with an opportunity to conduct focused study.
 I’m pleased to note that many post-graduate students are in attendance today, and urge you to join us in proceedings today in the capacity of potential future inductees.”

-Following an overview of the background and organization of the OFR, Academy Head Prof. Ohsumi provided words of encouragement to inducted academy scholars and provided each with a certificate of induction.
-Prof. Ohsumi said: “I would like for the OFR to be thought of as one way in which Tokyo Tech is strengthening its research capabilities.
+Following an overview of the background and organization of the CFR, Academy Head Prof. Ohsumi provided words of encouragement to inducted academy scholars and provided each with a certificate of induction.
+Prof. Ohsumi said: “I would like for the CFR to be thought of as one way in which Tokyo Tech is strengthening its research capabilities.
 Take heart in the fact that resources have been provided to you in the fiercely competitive world of research.
 I hope that everyone will get involved to create an unconstrained research environment for young researchers.”

 Following the induction ceremony, Deputy Head of the Specialized Academy for Cell Science, Hiroshi Iwasaki, led attendees on a tour of the newly furnished Open Laboratory, which was set up on the 2nd floor of the S2 building on the occasion of the Academy’s establishment.

-After this, the 1st OFR Seminar was held, with Prof. Horoshi Kimura delivering a talk entitled “Imaging Chromatin and Translation in Living Cells,” and Dr. Haruka Oda, a researcher in the Kimura lab, presenting on “Intranuclear Actin during Early Embryogenesis”.
+After this, the 1st CFR Seminar was held, with Prof. Horoshi Kimura delivering a talk entitled “Imaging Chromatin and Translation in Living Cells,” and Dr. Haruka Oda, a researcher in the Kimura lab, presenting on “Intranuclear Actin during Early Embryogenesis”.

 Finally, a social event attended by over 100 participants was held after the seminar.
 Academy Head Ohsumi freely mingled and chatted with attendees, with both the seminar and party concluding with great success.